 Being outdoors in nature, personal development, spirituality, teaching, yoga, friends & family, sunshine, good conversation, writing, a good cuppa, swimming in the sea, books, adventure, travel, learning, laughter, fun, good food, bear hugs…

 © Sharon Vogiatzi and betterthansurviving, 2010-2021.

 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Sharon Vogiatzi and betterthansurviving with appropriate and specific direction to the original content.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.

-Tagsacceptance anger anxiety attraction awareness beauty beliefs body change children confidence connection control courage dating death depression emotions energy exercise family fear feelings freedom friendship gratitude grief growth happiness health hope hurt laughter learning letting go life living love meditation mind mindfulness music nature negative thinking negativity now openness pain peace perfection personal development positive thinking positivity presence present pressure rejection relationships relaxation resistance romance sadness self-acceptance self-esteem self-love self-worth soul spirituality thinking thoughts understanding universe work worry writing
+Tagsacceptance anger anxiety attraction awareness beauty beliefs body change children confidence connection control courage dating death depression emotion emotions energy enjoyment exercise family fear feelings freedom friendship gratitude growth happiness health hope hurt laughter learning letting go life light living love meditation mind mindfulness music nature negative thinking negativity now openness pain peace perfection personal development positive thinking positivity presence present rejection relationships relaxation resistance romance sadness self-acceptance self-esteem self-love soul spirituality thinking thoughts understanding universe work worry writing